 - Save the document with a reasonable name and use the

-- A quarto document roughly consists of two parts:
+- A quarto document roughly consists of three parts:

 - The YAML header